Updated: 1 day ago

 Unlike the Aspergillus and Cladosporium, Stachybotrys Atra can affect people who are healthy in addition to people with weakened immune systems.
 Exposure to black mold can cause shortness of breath, memory loss, and even depression.

-Mold Remediation in Boston
+Mold Remediation in Spokane

 It’s important to remember that small, manageable amounts of indoor mold aren’t harmful, but if you discover larger quantities of mold in your home, especially black mold, you should remove it as quickly as you can.
 Removing mold from your home will improve not only your health but also the health of your home.
-If you live in Boston, MA, and are suspicious that your home has mold, contact us for a free mold inspection today!
+If you live in Spokane, WA, and are suspicious that your home has mold, contact us for a free mold inspection today!